 6.)
 Flying lizards also have a flap of skin, called a dewlap, below their necks.
 This is used as a stabilizer during their gliding; like the tail of an airplane.

 7.)
-These critters also have a long, slender tail which they use to aid in steering when they’re gliding through the trees.
+These critters also have a long, slender tail which they use to aid in steering when they’re gliding through the forest.

 Did you know…?